 - The parents of a minor or adult child who is deceased

-At Trial Lawyers for Justice, we regularly help family members who have lost loved ones as a result of the following incidents:
+At Trial Lawyers for Justice, our wrongful death lawyers regularly help family members who have lost loved ones as a result of the following incidents:

 - Car accidents